Quadratic voting: History of quadratic voting

 One of the earliest known models idealizing quadratic voting was proposed by 3 scientists: William Vickrey, Edward H. Clarke, and Theodore Groves.
-Together they theorized the Vickery-Clarke-Groves mechanism (VCG mechanism).
+Together they theorized the Vickrey–Clarke–Groves mechanism (VCG mechanism).
 The purpose of this mechanism was to find the balance between being a transparent, easy-to-understand function that the market could understand in addition to being able to calculate and charge the specific price of any resource.
 This balance could then theoretically act as motivation for users to not only honestly declare their utilities, but also charge them the correct price.
 This theory was easily able to be applied into a voting system that could allow people to cast votes while presenting the intensity of their preference.
 However, much like the majority of the other voting systems proposed during this time, it proved to be too difficult to understand, vulnerable to cheating, weak equilibria, and other impractical deficiencies.
 As this concept continued developing, E. Glen Weyl, a Microsoft researcher, applied the concept to democratic politics and corporate governance and coining the phrase Quadratic Voting.

-Ideation in democratic politics

 The main motivation of Weyl to create a quadratic voting model was to combat against the "tyranny of the majority" outcome that is a direct result of the majority-rule model.
 He believed the two main problems of the majority-rule model are that it doesn't always advance the public good and it weakens democracy.
 The stable majority has always been systematically benefited at the direct expense of minorities.
 On the other hand, even hypothetically if the majority wasn't to be concentrated in a single group, tyranny of the majority would still exist because a social group will still be exploited.
 Therefore, Weyl concluded that this majority rule system will always cause social harm.
 He also believed another reason is that the majority rule system weakens democracy.
 Historically, to discourage political participation of minorities, the majority doesn't hesitate to set legal or physical barriers.
 As a result, this success of a temporary election is causing democratic institutions to weaken around the world.

 To combat this, Weyl developed the quadratic voting model and its application to democratic politics.
 The model theoretically optimizes social welfare by allowing everyone the chance to vote equally on a proposal as well as giving the minority the opportunity to buy more votes to level out the playing field.